gulsumcaliskan/gulsumcaliskan/README.md

 <details>
   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experince, architecture, and code quality of the things I build.
+I take great care in the experience, architecture, and code quality of the things I build.
 </details>

 - 🏛 I'm a passionate learner who's always willing to learn across technologies.